-- Search for other vessels in the vicinity or closeby who can assist you if the repair is beyond your control. - Minimize the use of radio to save your battery strength. - Inform local authorities of your position at least twice a day. - The skipper should keep the crew strictly under his command and should not panic. - Let the vessel drift, if the drift is towards the land.
-Use the sail if available. - Ration your drinking water and provisions, enabling you to survive at sea for a longer period. - Do not engage the crew for daily routine work such as maintenance of the vessel and other hard work so they can preserve their body energy. - Maintain a look out and watch duty in order to find a vessel passing by which can help you. - Send SOS or MAY DAY signals on channel 16 for other vessel's attention if VHF radio is available onboard. - If you can see a vessel in the vicinity try to get its attention by carrying out the following actions:
+- Do not engage the crew for daily routine work such as maintenance of the vessel and other hard work so they can preserve their body energy. - Maintain a look out and watch duty in order to find a vessel passing by which can help you. - Send SOS or MAYDAY signals on channel 16 for other vessel's attention if VHF radio is available onboard. - If you can see a vessel in the vicinity try to get its attention by carrying out the following actions:

-Slowly and repeatedly raise and lower your arms outstretched to each side when standing on the top of the wheelhouse or another visible place.
+Slowly and repeatedly raise and lower your arms outstretched to each side when standing in a visible place.